Stephanie Reddick is known as the wife of famous Hollywood actor Lance Reddick.

 Her husband was acting in the play there.

-They had a low-key wedding where only family and loved ones were invited.
+They had a low-key wedding to which only family and loved ones were invited.

 They exchanged their vows in Minneapolis in 2011.